Tarblux/Lyrics-Extractor-Application-V2/README.md

 # Lyrics Extractor

-This Python script extracts the lyrics of Jamaican songs from the Genius API, given the artist and song name, and saves them to an Excel file.
+This Python script extracts the lyrics of songs from the Genius API, given the artist and song name, and saves them to an Excel file.

 ## Requirements
 - Python 3